dojo-modeling/dojo-docs/dojo-api.md

 ## Model Execution

-To execute a model, you must first obtain the model's metadata to appropriately set the model's parameters.
+To execute a model, We use `runmodel` from the [dojo-cli](https://github.com/dojo-modeling/dojo-cli#runmodel).

+First, you must obtain the model's metadata to appropriately set the model's parameters.
 Any parameter not explicitly set will fall back to its default setting which was specified at the time of model registration.

 Let's say we wish to execute DSSAT with the following parameters:

 * Fertilizer amount addition: 25 kg[N]/ha
 * Rainfall multiplier: 1.25
 * Offset to planting date window: 30 days

-We would use `runmodel` from the [dojo-cli](https://github.com/dojo-modeling/dojo-cli#runmodel)

 `dojo runmodel --model="DSSAT" --params='{"fertilizer_amount_addition": 25, "rainfall_multiplier": 1.25, "offset_to_planting_date_window": 30}'`